Loxodromics/LillUgsi/README.md

 - GLM for mathematics
 - spdlog for logging
 - CMake and Conan for build management and dependency handling

-Based on your project structure and source code, I'll help you write a Getting Started section for your README.
-This should go under your "Key Features" section:

 ## Getting Started